omundy/dig250-game-art-dev/reference-sheets/Unity-Introduction.md

 Pair with
 * Chapter 1 in Ferro, Lauren S., and Francesco Sapio.
 Unity 2017 Game Development.
 Packt, 2018.
 * Chapter 1 in Hocking, Joseph.
 Unity in Action: Multiplatform Game Development in C # (2nd Edition).
-Manning.
+Manning, 2018.